OpenResearchInstitute/ka9q-sdr/README.md

 This module is my first digital demodulator module for the ka9q-radio package.
 It accepts PCM audio from the 'radio' program, demodulates the ancient Bell 202A AFSK modem tones and decodes AX.25 frames.
-The decoded frames are multicast in UDP packets that do not currently have RTP headers; this will probably change.
+The decoded frames are multicast as RTP/UDP packets.
 The decoded frames can also optionally be displayed on the console.
 Otherwise the module can run as an unattended daemon.

+'Packet' can be run as a daemon; a systemd 'service' file is provided.

 ### pcmsend

 This is the same as opussend, except that the output stream is uncompressed 48 kHz PCM (mono or stereo).

+### pcmcat

+This joins a specified multicast group, which must carry uncompressed PCM audio (RTP types 10 or 11) and emits the PCM stream on standard output.
+This is useful for piping into an audio compressor for remote transmission.

 ## Footnotes and Side bars